Cryptocurrency is becoming rapidly popular among the younger and tech-savvy investors of Singapore. You’ve definitely read about it.

 #5 Pseudo-Government Regulation

-Cryptocurrencies are partly appealing because of its decentralised, people-power based economy and market movement.
+Cryptocurrencies are partly appealing because of its decentralized, people-power based economy and market movement.

 Cryptocurrencies are similar to in-game money if you’ve played mobile games.
 Using your bank account or credit card, reliable exchanges will give you equivalent amounts of cryptocurrencies.